iantolentino/Sleep-Cycle-Calculator/README.md

 # Sleep Cycle Calculator 💤

-A sleek, minimalistic web app that calculates how many complete 90-minute sleep cycles you can get based on your sleep and wake-up times.
+A sleek, minimalistic web app that calculates how many sleep cycles you can get based on your sleep and wake-up times.

 ---